Al-Khazini: Achievements

 "The Book of the Balance of Wisdom" is an encyclopedia of medieval mechanics and hydrostatics composed of eight books with fifty chapters.
 It is a study of the hydrostatic balance and the ideas behind statics and hydrostatics, it also covers other unrelated topics.
 There are four different manuscripts of "The Book of the Balance of Wisdom" that have survived.
-The balance al-Khazini built for Sanjar's treasury was modeled after the balance al-Asfizari, who was a generation older than al-Khazini, built.
+The balance al-Khazini built for Sanjar's treasury was modeled after the balance al-Isfizari, who was a generation older than al-Khazini, built.
 Sanjar's treasurer out of fear destroyed al-Asfizari's balance; he was filled with grief when he heard the news.
-Al-Khazini called his balance "combined balance" to show honor towards Al-Asfizari.
+Al-Khazini called his balance "combined balance" to show honor towards al-Isfizari.
 The meaning of the balance was a "balance of true judgment".
 The job of this balance was to help the treasury see what metals were precious and which gems were real or fake.
 In "The Book of the Balance of Wisdom" al-Khazini states many different examples from the Koran ways that his balance fits into religion.
 When al-Khazini explains the advantages of his balance he says that it "performs the functions of skilled craftsmen", its benefits are theoretical and practical precision.

 The "Treatise on Astronomical Wisdom" is a relatively short work.
 It has seven parts and each part is assigned to a different scientific instrument.
 The seven instruments include: a triquetrum, a dioptra, a "triangular instrument," a quadrant, devices involving reflection, an astrolabe, and simple tips for viewing things with the naked eye.
 The treatise describes each instrument and its uses.